 About this regional hub

-Invest and Trade Western Australia have offices located in Indonesia, Singapore and Vietnam helps WA companies to access trade and investment opportunities in South East Asia (Brunei, Cambodia, Indonesia, Laos, Malaysia, Myanmar, Philippines, Singapore, Thailand and Vietnam).
+The ASEAN offices located in Indonesia, Malaysia, Singapore and Vietnam, along with our representative in the Philippines, help WA companies to access trade and investment opportunities in South East Asia.

-If you are an investor or industry and would like to enquire more about trade, investment and export with Western Australia get in touch with us via our online enquiry form.
+For information about trade, investment and export with Western Australia, get in touch with us via our online enquiry form.

 Bryce Green